survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 ## Loader Evaluation Order

 It is good to keep in mind that webpack's `loaders` are always evaluated from right to left and from bottom to top (separate definitions).
-The right-to-left rule is easier to remember when you think about it in terms of functions.
+The right-to-left rule is easier to remember when you think about as functions.
 You can read definition `use: ['style-loader', 'css-loader']` as `style(css(input))` based on this rule.

 To see the rule in action, consider the example below: